 The Gila Cliff Dwellings National Monument hosts a free series of presentations at their Visitors Center where folks can meet a number of speakers giving short presentations on a variety of archaeological and cultural topics.
 Follow them on Facebook too!

 The Jornada Research Institute - JRI's past newsletters are informative on a wide variety of intriguing archaeological research in our local area and beyond.
+Look for their latest quarterly newsletters here.
 Join a JRI international archaeological tour, identify your favorite 501(c)(3) charity in your registration, and JRI will make a cash donation to that charity.
 Coincidentally, the GCAS is a 501(c)(3) public charity.

 Mesa Prieta Petroglyph Project: Events, Mesa Talks Lecture Series, Chats with the Archaeologist, and Tours